rokas456/Yeti/README.md

 ![Screenshot 1](http://www.projectbird.com/uploads/6/0/3/3/603320/3733704_orig.png "Screenshot 1")

-Yeti is the image and video compression framework for web servers built in PHP and JavaScript.
+Yeti is a framwork for the hackable search engine built in PHP and JavaScript.
 It also hopes to allow to bring all Social Apis under one roof for searching.

 Features